Coffee jelly

 Coffee jelly (コーヒーゼリー, kōhī zerī) is a jelly dessert flavored with coffee and sugar.
 Although once common in British and American cookbooks, it is now most common in Japan, where it can be found in most restaurants and convenience stores.
-Coffee jelly can be made using instant mix or from scratch.
+Coffee jelly can be made using an instant mix or from scratch.
 It is served in restaurants and cafés.
 Coffee jelly is also frequently used in bubble tea/coffees.

 History

 Recipes for coffee jelly appear in cookbooks published in England as early as 1817.
 The earliest recipes call for coffee to be mixed with calves' foot jelly and sometimes call for isinglass or other clarifiers.
-After the introduction of packaged gelatin, most recipes call for the gelatin to be dissolved in the hot coffee and then molded.
+After the introduction of packaged gelatin, most recipes called for the gelatin to be dissolved in the hot coffee and then molded.

-In the early 20th century coffee jelly was promoted as a healthier alternative to hot coffee, as it was thought the gelatin would absorb excess acid in the stomach.
+In the early 20th century, coffee jelly was promoted as a healthier alternative to hot coffee, as it was thought the gelatin would absorb excess acid in the stomach.

-Jell-O launched a short lived coffee gelatin mix in 1918, but the dessert never gained widespread popularity outside of New England.
-Today, coffee jelly may still be found in Rhode Island, Massachusetts and other New England states.
-Durgin-Park restaurant in Boston, which opened in 1827, still offered coffee gelatin made with leftover coffee from the previous day as of 2016.
+Jell-O launched a short-lived coffee gelatin mix in 1918, but the dessert never gained widespread popularity outside of New England.
+Nowadays, coffee jelly may still be found in Rhode Island, Massachusetts and other New England states.
+Durgin-Park restaurant in Boston, which opened in 1874, still offered coffee gelatin made with leftover coffee from the previous day as of 2016.

 Japanese coffee jelly was developed during the Taishō period (1912–1926) in imitation of European molded jellies.
 It appealed to modern young men with tastes for Western fashion and rose in popularity along with café culture.
 Coffee jelly has remained popular in Japan and is still widely available.
 Starbucks launched a coffee jelly frappuccino in Japan in 2016.